oracle-livelabs/developer/dotnet-adb-quickstart/networking/networking.md

 ### Prerequisites

-* An Oracle Cloud Account.
+* An Oracle Cloud Account

 ## Task 1: Create Your VCN